-SET LIST Time On | Off
+SET LIST Time On / Off

 The command Set List FormFeed On, will enable Suprtool to write a form feed to the list file at the end of each task.
-This way if you append an additional report to the list file, the next report and ist listed out the next report will start on a page break.
-This only occures when using the File keyword, on the list command.
+This way if you append an additional report to the list file, the next report and will start on a page break.
+This only occurs when using the File keyword, on the list command.